novacompile/.github/profile/README.md

 ### Agova

 Agova is a robust agent swarm and orchestrator, for advanced prompting and tasks.
 Head of over to the [Agova repository](https://github.com/novacompile/agova), to get started.

+### kebab-os

+Not inherently from Nova, but another selection of tools created by @7aimez, including a python operating system GUI and window manager, endpoint-based terminal tools and API, and an ubuntu-based linux distro.
+Find all of this and more at [kebab-os](https://github.com/kebab-os).